fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/01_arrays.md

 std::cout << arr << "\n"; // no subscript
 ```

-Works but prints something like `0x7fff9ce500a0`.
+It works but prints something like `0x7fff9ce500a0`.
 This is not a bug - arrays are closely related to pointers and in this case `arr` was treated like a pointer - the printed value is the memory address of the array.
 You will learn about this in a couple of lessons.

 ## variable length arrays